 3.4.
 Statistical concepts and definitions

-The Production index is a volume index and production is measured by volume of output.
-The index measures change in volume of output generated by industrial enterprises in the mining, manufacturing, and electricity, gas, steam and air conditioning supply sector.
+The Production Index is a volume index, and production is measured by the volume of output.
+The index measures the change in the volume of output generated by industrial enterprises in the mining and quarrying, manufacturing, and electricity, gas, steam and air conditioning supply sectors.

-The index is estimated using the following data: Deflated production value, deflated turnover for spesific sectors (administrative data), production quantity and hours worked.
+The index is estimated using the following data: deflated production value, deflated turnover for specific sectors (administrative data), production quantity, and hours worked.

-The main source of information for the index is the monthly production survey and Revenue Administration database.
-The index covers all the territory of Turkey without geographical breakdown.
-Questionnaires are filled by enterprises on web based questionnaire.
-Administrative records are used for units that are not surveyed.
+The main sources of information for the index are the monthly production survey and the Revenue Administration database.
+The index covers the entire territory of Türkiye without geographical breakdown.
+Surveys are filled in by enterprises through a web-based platform.
+Administrative record data is used for enterprises where surveys are not conducted.

 Data are recorded for the reference calendar month.